factor/factor/README.txt

   boot.image.le32 - for x86
   boot.image.be32 - for PowerPC, SPARC
-  boot.image.le64 - for x86-64
+  boot.image.le64 - for x86-64, Alpha
-  boot.image.be64 - for Alpha, PowerPC/64, UltraSparc
+  boot.image.be64 - for PowerPC/64, UltraSparc

 Once you have compiled the Factor runtime, you must bootstrap the Factor system using the image that corresponds to your CPU architecture.